Quansight-Labs/ndindex/docs/indexing-guide/index.md

   Their values are irrelevant.

-- As such, the same index applied to any other array with the same shape will produce an array with the exact same resulting shape with corresponding elements in the exact same corresponding places.
+- As such, the same index applied to any other array with the same shape will produce an array with the exact same resulting shape with elements in the exact same corresponding places.

 To be sure, it is possible to *construct* indices that chose specific elements based on their values.
 A common example of this is masks (i.e., [boolean array